BMW X7 review - Practicality, comfort and boot space

 The X7 is one of the most practical cars in its class, not least because it’s so big

 The BMW X7 is a large seven-seat SUV that will happily accommodate large families or groups of executives alike – it’s very spacious inside the large cabin, which in turn only helps to increase its luxurious feel.

-Up front, the driver benefits from BMW’s proven ability to create a near-perfect driving position; there’s loads of electrically actuated adjustment in the standard-fit Comfort seats and steering column.
-There’s a great few out over the car’s long, squared-off bonnet, while all-round visibility is excellent thanks to a huge glasshouse.
+Up front, the driver benefits from BMW’s ability to create a near-perfect driving position; there’s lots of electrically actuated adjustment in the standard-fit Comfort seats and steering column.
+There’s also a great view out over the car’s long, squared-off bonnet, while all-round visibility is excellent thanks to the tall glasshouse.
 The standard parking assistance features do a good job of helping out in tighter spots, but the cameras are a must-have on something so big.

-The X7 is one of the very largest cars on sale in the UK – it’s 5,151mm long, 1,805mm tall and exactly 2,000mm wide not including the side mirrors.
+The X7 is one of the larger cars on sale in the UK – it’s 5,151mm long, 1,805mm tall and exactly 2,000mm wide not including the side mirrors.
 Parking a car as big as this in multi-storey car parks will always be a challenge, especially given that you’d almost fit a Suzuki Jimny in its wheelbase, but this is something the rear-wheel steering does at least attempt to lessen.
 The Land Rover Discovery and Volvo XC90 are both a little shorter and narrower, but a modern Range Rover will have just as much trouble in most tight parking spots.